elixir-lang/elixir-lang.github.com/getting-started/processes.markdown

 Linking can also be done manually by calling `Process.link/1`.
 We recommend that you take a look at [the `Process` module](https://hexdocs.pm/elixir/Process.html) for other functionality provided by processes.

 Processes and links play an important role when building fault-tolerant systems.
 Elixir processes are isolated and don't share anything by default.
 Therefore, a failure in a process will never crash or corrupt the state of another process.
-Links, however, allow processes to establish a relationship in case of failures.
+Links, however, allow processes to establish a relationship in case of failure.
 We often link our processes to supervisors which will detect when a process dies and start a new process in its place.

 While other languages would require us to catch/handle exceptions, in Elixir we are actually fine with letting processes fail because we expect supervisors to properly restart our systems.
 "Failing fast" is a common philosophy when writing Elixir software!